Bayesian Active Learning for Discrete Latent Variable Models: Related work

 \section{Related work}

-Bayesian active learning methods have been developed for a wide range of different models, from generalized linear models \cite{Chaloner1984optimal, paninski_asymptotic_2005, Khuri2006glmdesign, lewi_efficient_2007, Lewi2009sequential,Lewi11,bak_adaptive_2016,Bak18adaptive} to neural networks \cite{Cohn1996statistical,DiMattina11,DiMattina13,Cowley17adept,gal_deep_2017, Kirsch2019batchbald}.
-One body of work has focused on Bayesian active learning for models with implicit likelihoods \cite{kleinegesse_bayesian_2020, ivanova_implicit_2021}.
-Another recent line of work has focused on general-purpose real-time active learning using amortized inference in deep neural networks, an approach known as Deep Adaptive Design (DAD) \citet{foster_deep_2021}.
-However, the literature on active learning for latent variable models is sparse, limited to a few specific model classes and tasks such as density modeling \cite{Cohn1996statistical, Hefang2000mixture} and state estimation for standard HMMs \cite{Anderson2005HMMs}.

-The approach we develop here grows out of previous work on Bayesian active learning methods for generalized linear models \cite{lewi_efficient_2007, Lewi2009sequential, houlsby_bayesian_2011,Bak18adaptive}.
-However, our contribution is novel because the posterior approximations used in prior work are inapplicable to the latent variable model setting.
+Bayesian active learning methods have been developed for a wide range of different models, from generalized linear models \cite{Chaloner1984optimal,paninski_asymptotic_2005,Khuri2006glmdesign,lewi_efficient_2007,Lewi2009sequential,Lewi11,bak_adaptive_2016,Bak18adaptive} to neural networks \cite{Cohn1996statistical,DiMattina11,DiMattina13,Cowley17adept,gal_deep_2017,Kirsch2019batchbald,Wu_Niu_Chinazzi_Vespignani_Ma_Yu_2021}.
+One body of work has focused on Bayesian active learning for models with implicit likelihoods \cite{kleinegesse_bayesian_2020,ivanova_implicit_2021}.
+Another recent line of work has focused on general-purpose real-time active learning using amortized inference in deep neural networks, an approach known as Deep Adaptive Design (DAD) \cite{foster_deep_2021}.
+However, the literature on active learning for latent variable models is sparse, limited to a few specific model classes and tasks such as density modeling \cite{Cohn1996statistical,Hefang2000mixture} and state estimation for standard HMMs \cite{Anderson2005HMMs}.
+The approach we develop here grows out of previous work on Bayesian active learning methods for generalized linear models \cite{lewi_efficient_2007,Lewi2009sequential,houlsby_bayesian_2011,Bak18adaptive}.
+However, our contribution is novel as we tailor Bayesian active learning for latent variable models, especially those used in neuroscience.